 Modern training methods are based on setting the dog up for success and showing him exactly how to behave, rather than endlessly correcting bad behavior.
 As a result, training becomes fun, rather than a chore.
 Training new tricks is a great way to improve your relationship with your dog.

 Make sure everyone in your home is on the same page as far as household rules go.
 If some people let the dog on the couch but others don’t, Fido’s gonna start his new life very confused.

 For training, figure out ahead of time what voice/hand signals you’ll use and the exact behavior you want the dog to perform.
 Concentrate on delivering your cues clearly.
 Use the same cues every time.

 Be consistent and flexible?
 Sounds like a contradiction, but it’s not.
 This whole adventure is a learning experience.
 You’ll learn better ways of doing things and you’ll discard old ways.
 If something isn’t working, it’s okay to change the rules sometimes.

 Not every training technique works for every dog.
 There are, for example, about a dozen ways to teach a dog to lie down.
 If one method isn’t working, try another.

 If you work with trainers, just remember that not all trainers are created equal.
 Some still use methods that are harsh and outdated.
-Don’t let anyone bully your dog, not even “professionals.”
+Don’t let anyone bully your dog.

-Bottom line, building a relationship is not about becoming the “pack leader.”
+Bottom line, building a relationship is not about becoming the “pack leader” or anything.
 It’s about establishing yourself as trustworthy and reliable.
 Someone Fido can count on to be there when he needs guidance or reassurance.
 It’s about being fun, having fun, and being someone your dog wants to be with.